HarishHary/blink/docs/internals/plugin-runtime.md

 Shrink gives back only an empty process; at a zero minimum the last one goes too and the deployment sleeps holding nothing.

 `MaxProcs` is only this deployment's ceiling.
-Growth past its reserved `max(1, MinProcs)` also needs a permit from one `ProcessBudget` shared by every manager in the process, sized `GOMAXPROCS x DefaultRuntimeProcessGrowthPerProc` (2).
+Growth past its reserved `max(1, MinProcs)` also needs a permit from one `ProcessBudget` shared by every manager in the process, sized `max(cpuFloor, memoryBudget)`: `GOMAXPROCS x DefaultRuntimeProcessGrowthPerProc` (2) against `(cgroup memory limit - DefaultProcessBudgetMemoryReserve) / DefaultPluginProcessMemoryFootprint`, the latter capped by `DefaultProcessBudgetHardCap` (512).

 - Reservations sit outside the budget: `MinProcs` is always granted, and a `MinProcs=0` route always gets the one process a queued call wakes.
 - Reservations are counted only to warn.
 Exceeding the budget logs `reserved plugin processes exceed the process budget` and starts anyway.